McShelby/hugo-theme-relearn/exampleSite/content/configuration/appearance/generator/_index.en.md

 Once you've changed a color, the variant selector will show a "My custom variant" entry and your changes are stored in the browser.
 You can **browse to other pages** and even close the browser **without losing your changes**.

 Once you are satisfied, you can download the new variants file and copy it into your site's `assets/css` directory.
-Afterwards you have to adjust the `themeVariant` parameter in your `hugo.toml` to your chosen file name.
+Afterwards you have to adjust the `params.themeVariant` option in your `hugo.toml` to your chosen file name.

-Eg. if your new variants file is named `theme-my-custom-variant.css`, you have to set `themeVariant='my-custom-variant'` to use it.
+Eg. if your new variants file is named `theme-my-custom-variant.css`, you have to set `params.themeVariant='my-custom-variant'` to use it.

 See the docs for [further configuration options](configuration/appearance/branding)
 {{% /expand %}}